icholy/Duration.js/README.md

 This is a simple library for dealing with durations.
 It works well with javascript's Date objects.

+**Note:** If you don't care about the compatability with Go checkout out the [millisecon_unit](https://github.com/icholy/Duration.js/tree/millisecond_unit) branch.
+It makes working with `Date` objects much easier.

 ``` js
 var Duration = require("./duration.js");
 ```